agaber/reddit-nyknicks-sidebarbot/README.md

   The commands are similar on Linux with apt install.

-* A praw.ini file (not submitted) with the following contents:
+* Add a praw.ini file (not submitted) with the following contents:

         [nyknicks-automod]
         client_id=(from reddit.com/prefs/apps)